DataONEorg/dataone-web/content/features/fair.md

   blocks:
   - template: markdown
     content: |-
-      \- Aggregated FAIR score charts show how your FAIR scores have changed month-to-month, so you can quantify your metadata improvement efforts.
+      * Aggregated FAIR score charts show how your FAIR scores have changed month-to-month, so you can quantify your metadata improvement efforts.

-      \- Aggregated scores are divided into the four FAIR categories, so you can pinpoint areas that need improvement and see what your metadata strengths are.
+      * Aggregated scores are divided into the four FAIR categories, so you can pinpoint areas that need improvement and see what your metadata strengths are.

       (show screenshot of aggregated FAIR chart next to those two bullets)

-      \*Plus subscribers:* A FAIR scores chart is included in each DataONE Plus portal with scores only for that dataset collection.
+      **Plus subscribers:** A FAIR scores chart is included in each DataONE Plus portal with scores only for that dataset collection.

-      \*Hosted Repositories:* Each Hosted Repository includes a FAIR scores chart for the entire repository holdings.
+      **Hosted Repositories:** Each Hosted Repository includes a FAIR scores chart for the entire repository holdings.
   template: ''
   type: ''
   background: ''